Clever crafting with Idiots

 Richard Summers-Calvert as Shithead.
 Chris Barfoot: 'I created characters who were prisoners – you don't go to prison generally for being a sweetheart'

 “I'd written a screenplay for a mate of mine, Ray Winstone, who was into the script.
-So Vinnie Jones and Samantha Morton, Molinaire, were involved but we didn’t have the contracts down yet.
+So Vinnie Jones and Samantha Morton, and Molinaire, were involved but we didn’t have the contracts down yet.
 Everyone had agreed and then Spielberg contacted Ray through his agent and said, ‘I’ve got a gig for you’ and that was that.”

 “I just lost my nuts, if you’ll excuse the expression,” says Barfoot.
 “I just gave up and ran away.
 I drove a lorry for five years.
 I just couldn’t bear the thought of what I’d lost.”

-Having had a long lay off, Barfoot realised he needed to skill himself up with some fresh qualifications.
+Having had a long lay-off, Barfoot realised he needed to skill himself up with some fresh qualifications.

 “I decided that the only way I was going to learn about what was going on was to go to uni and learn about digital film.
-I picked up a couple degrees when I was 50 – that was 2016 when I started that and I did both inside a two-year period because I already had the experience.
-So they let me off the first two years of the Honours degree.
-And the second one was a masters.
+I picked up a couple degrees when I was 50 – that was 2016 when I started that and I did both inside a two-year period because I already had the experience so they let me off the first two years of the Honours degree.
+And the second one was a Masters.
 So after that, I kind of knew what I was doing with the technical side of the business.
-Even though how we do business had changed, technically, how you shoot the film, dealing with actors, all that kind of thing was exactly the same… although actors have moved on, there was a lot more need for love in the world than perhaps there was.”
+Even though how we do business had changed, technically, how you shoot the film, dealing with actors, all that kind of thing was exactly the same… although actors have moved on, there is a lot more need for love in the world than perhaps there was.”

 Then came the inspiration for Idiots Anonymous, which presented some challenges in terms of shooting because of its one-room setting and the fact that Barfoot only had a limited time to capture his 12-member cast on camera.